03musab/ai_job_agent/README.md

-# 🤖 AI Job Hunter
+# 🤖 AI JobSnap

-AI Job Hunter is a powerful, Flask-based web application designed to automate and streamline your job search.
+AI JobSnap is a powerful, Flask-based web application designed to automate and streamline your job search.
 It aggregates job listings from multiple sources, scores them for relevance, and provides a comprehensive dashboard to manage your applications from discovery to offer.

 ## ✨ Features